mr7495/Pistachio-Counting/README.md

 https://www.researchgate.net/publication/341180408_Introduction_of_a_new_Dataset_and_Method_for_Detecting_and_Counting_the_Pistachios_based_on_Deep_Learning?channel=doi&linkId=5eb2a80f299bf152d69dd252&showFulltext=true

-If you find our work useful, you can cite it by:
+If you find our work useful, please cite it by:
 ```
 @article{rahimzadeh2020detecting,
   title={Detecting and Counting Pistachios based on Deep Learning},